mdn/content/files/en-us/web/http/headers/te/index.md

 > [HTTP/3](https://httpwg.org/specs/rfc9114.html#header-formatting), the `TE`
 > header field is only accepted if the `trailers` value is set.

-See also the {{HTTPHeader("Transfer-Encoding")}} response header for more details on transfer encodings.
-Note that `chunked` is always acceptable for HTTP/1.1 recipients and you don't have to specify `"chunked"` using the `TE` header.
-However, it is useful for setting if the client is accepting trailer fields in a chunked transfer coding using the "trailers" value.
+See the {{HTTPHeader("Transfer-Encoding")}} response header for more details on transfer encodings.
+Note that `chunked` is always acceptable for HTTP/1.1 recipients and you don't have to specify `chunked` using the `TE` header.
+However, it is useful for setting if the client is accepting trailer fields in a chunked transfer coding using the `trailers` value.

 <table class="properties">
   <tbody>